TOMToolkit/tomtoolkit.github.io/docs/create_broker.md

 ---
-title: Creating an Alert Broker with the TOM Toolkit
+title: Creating an Alert Broker Module for the TOM Toolkit
 ---

-# Creating an Alert Broker with the TOM Toolkit
+# Creating an Alert Broker Module for the TOM Toolkit
-This guide will walk you through how to create a custom alert broker using the TOM toolkit.
+This guide will walk you through how to create a custom alert broker module using the TOM toolkit.

+At the end of this tutorial we will have a very simple module that connects to an "alert broker" (in this case a static json file) and allows us to ingest targets into our TOM.

+You can follow this example to build an alert broker module to connect to a real alert broker.

 Be sure you've followed the [Getting Started](/docs/getting_started) guide before continuing onto this tutorial.

-## What is an Alert Broker?
+## What is an Alert Broker Module?
-A TOM Toolkit Alert Broker is an object which contains the logic for querying a remote broker (e.g [MARS](https://mars.lco.global)), and transforming the returned data into TOM Toolkit Targets.
+A TOM Toolkit Alert Broker Module is an object which contains the logic for querying a remote broker (e.g [MARS](https://mars.lco.global)), and transforming the returned data into TOM Toolkit Targets.

 ### TOM Alerts module
-The TOM Alerts module is a Django app which provides the methods and classes needed to create a custom TOM alert broker.
-A broker may be created to ingest alerts of an arbitrary form from a remote source.
+The TOM Alerts module is a Django app which provides the methods and classes needed to create a custom TOM alert broker module.
+A module may be created to ingest alerts of an arbitrary form from a remote source.
 The TOM Alerts module provides tools to transform these alerts into TOM-specific alerts to be used in the creation of TOM Targets.